xthiago/php-skeleton/README.md

 For troubleshooting, you can watch the logs to see what's going on:

 ```
-docker-composer logs -f
+docker-compose logs -f
 ```

-See `docker-composer --help` to get more instructions.
+See `docker-compose --help` to get more instructions.

 ### Command line